Event spaces on Peerspace typically cost $50 — $350 per hour.

 Reach out to Instagram influencers and other social media stars who can model your designs, then coordinate a launch date for maximum exposure.
-If you need a venue to work in, you can rent a warehouse or photo studio on Peerspace, then call up the Concierge service to arrange for any lighting and camera gear you may need to be delivered to your booking.
+If you need a venue to work in, you can rent a warehouse or photo studio on Peerspace.
+Then, check with with venue’s host to see if they can arrange for any lighting and camera gear you may need.

 4. Host it at an art gallery